-This is the biggest pose I push for for as a wedding photographer.
-I always remind my brides that it’s nice to have that intimate alone moment with the groom before all eyes are on them and they have to spend the rest of the day chatting with guests leaving little one on one time for the rest of the day.
+This is the biggest pose I push as a wedding photographer.
+I always remind my brides that it’s nice to have that intimate alone moment with the groom before all eyes are on them and they have to spend the rest of the day chatting with guests leaving little one-on-one time for the rest of the day.

 The first look is intimate and brings many grooms to tears.
 You are guaranteed to have a genuine reaction from both the bride and groom and capture one of the most important wedding photos of the day.

 You may see this pose a lot in wedding

 Have the groom wrap his arms around the bride’s waist as she slightly tips her head down for a forehead kiss.
 Most grooms are taller than the brides so this works well.
 But if your bride is a bit taller than the groom you may want to skip this as it can quickly become awkward and not one of the best moments in the wedding albums.

 This wedding pose is great for every couple.
 Have the groom and bride face each other with their arms wrapped around the back of their partner.
 You can have them tell each other a secret while you take photos and don’t get in the middle of their conversation.
 Have the bride look at you while the groom kisses her cheek for a variation of this shot.

 You can also have them almost kiss while facing each other which will create a delicate love shot.
 Make sure their feet are close together and they aren’t falling over trying to hold their partner.